 Includes Cuban Kite and Grenada Kite

 In North America breeds only in extreme southern Texas along the Rio Grande between Falcon Dam and the Santa Ana National Wildlife Refuge.
-Breeds throughout Mexico and south to Panama and in South America to from Colombia and Venezuela to western Peru, Bolivia and northern Argentina.
-Also breeds in the Caribbean in Oriente Province of eastern Cuba, on Grenada and Trinidad.
+Breeds throughout Mexico and south to Panama and in South America from Colombia and Venezuela to western Peru, Bolivia, Brazil and northern Argentina.
+Also breeds in the Caribbean in Grenada and Trinidad.

 Two additional subspecies: aquilonis and megarhynchus are generally considered invalid.